Adversarial journalism

-Adversarial journalism refers to a kind of journalism or a journalistic role where the journalist adopts an oppositional and combative style of reporting and interviewing.
+Adversarial journalism refers to a style of journalism where the journalist adopts an oppositional and combative approach to reporting and interviewing.
 The goal of adversarial journalism is to reveal supposed wrongdoings of actors under investigation.
 Instead of being completely impartial, adversarial journalists take sides in what they believe to be true.
 They deliberately combine information with commentary or opinion in their writing.
 In particular, adversarial journalists remain relentlessly hostile and highly skeptical regarding government, big business companies, and political events, questions, institutions and personalities.
 Adversarial journalism is thought to be traditional in liberal democracies where journalism is regarded as a "Fourth Estate" (the fourth pillar of a democracy).
 It is also considered an extreme form of participant journalism or advocacy journalism.
 It has been contrasted with public or civic journalism.

+Characteristics

+Adversarial journalists are driven by an inherent skepticism toward authority.
+They typically begin with the premise that powerful individuals and institutions may lack transparency or honesty.
+Instead of taking their statements at face value, these journalists scrutinize them rigorously.

+Characterized by aggressive interviews and relentless investigation, this kind of journalism aims to expose inconsistencies and ensure that subjects are held accountable for their statements and actions.

+Adversarial reporting relies on verified facts while openly taking a stance.
+Its proponents argue that claiming complete objectivity is unrealistic, and transparency about one’s perspective is more honest than pretending to be neutral.

+Rooted in the public's interest, the approach seeks to serve the common good by uncovering corruption, misconduct, or abuses of power that institutions may wish to conceal.

 Criticism

 Critics of adversarial journalism have characterized it as overly aggressive, rude, brash, arrogant, antagonistic and cynical.
 They argue that the selective nature of information and partisan or biased commentary inherent in adversarial journalism have the potential to be transformed into propaganda.
 This, in turn, can increase people's distrust in media and at the same time deteriorate the quality of public discussion.
 According to critics, the non-deferential nature of adversarial journalism can foment public cynicism about the functioning of big government organizations and eventually erode their trust in democracy.
 They state that it is too preoccupied with scandals and strategies rather than political substance.
 Former executive editor of the American daily newspaper The New York Times Bill Keller contends that journalists, as a matter of institutional discipline, must try to suspend their opinions, aspire to be impartial and let the evidence speak for itself so that readers can decide for themselves.
 For Keller, journalists who are forthcoming about their subjective views are more likely to manipulate the facts to fit their chosen narrative out of pride.